happymonk-ai/Saree-detection/README.md

 ### saree border detection

 To Create a Bounding box which will identily the border in the saree .
-To Train a tiny model which existing dataset of saree borders which will help in identifying  the boarder types .
+To Train a tiny model with existing dataset of saree borders which will help in identifying  the saree boarder types .